ThatCoolCoder/foss-rcas/README.md

     - standardize: `Addon` vs `AddOn` (`Addon` is better I think)
     - rename `ControlSurface` to `Servo` (because that's what it is)
     - move `Art/Common` -> `Art/Locations/Common`
+    - get rid of ControlHubLocator? it's literally one line of code per class that it's saving
     - Should spatialfluidrepository become an autoload singleton?
     - Make all "modules" (EG Propeller, BrushlessMotor, Battery) instanceable scenes? (instead of just scripts)
     - Make more things (forcers, etc) use Utils.GetNodeWithWarnings, and give that method a better name